Aleem Ford: Lakeland / Orlando Magic (2021–2022)

 After going undrafted in the 2021 NBA draft, Ford signed with the Lakeland Magic of the NBA G League on November 4, 2021.
 In 12 games, he averaged 9.6 points, 4.4 rebounds and 1.3 assists in 28.1 minutes per game.

 On December 17, 2021, Ford was one of four players signed to 10-day contracts by the Orlando Magic of the National Basketball Association, when the team did not have enough players to play their home game that evening due to league COVID-19 protocols.
 He made his NBA debut that evening, scoring 2 points and recording a steal in a 115–105 loss to the Miami Heat.
 On December 27, he was reacquired by Lakeland.

 Return to Leones de Ponce (2022)

 After the conclusion of the G League season, Ford returned to Leones de Ponce.

-Return to Lakeland (2022–present)
+Return to Lakeland (2022–2023)

 On November 3, 2022, Ford was named to the opening night roster for the Lakeland Magic.